-We have only recently established our sales and marketing infrastructure for our commercial launch of INVELTYS, our first product, and EYSUVIS, and as a company we have limited experience in the sales, marketing and distribution of therapeutic products.
+We established our sales and marketing infrastructure for the commercial launch of INVELTYS, our first product, and EYSUVIS, and, as a company, we have limited experience in the sales, marketing and distribution of therapeutic products.
 To achieve commercial success for any product for which we obtained marketing approval, we may need to establish additional sales, marketing and distribution capabilities, either ourselves or through collaborations or other arrangements with third parties.

-In 2019, we completed the initial buildout of our specialty sales, marketing and distribution infrastructure in the United States to commercialize INVELTYS and expect to expand that infrastructure to market EYSUIVS.
-For example, we plan to increase, pending the status of the COVID-19 pandemic, our sales force from 56 sales representatives to approximately 90 sales representatives and from seven regional sales leaders to 14 regional sales leaders during the fourth quarter of 2020 and then to approximately 125 sales representatives in 2021, who will promote both EYSUVIS and INVELTYS.
+In 2019, we completed the initial buildout of our specialty sales, marketing and distribution infrastructure in the United States to commercialize INVELTYS, which included a sales force of 57 TSMs, seven RSLs, and three directors of national accounts.
+During the fourth quarter of 2020, we expanded our sales force to include 91 TSMs, 14 RSLs, and two new area sales leaders.
+In 2021, we plan to increase our sales force from 91 TSMs to approximately 105 TSMs by the start of the third quarter, with a subsequent expansion to 125 TSMs expected by year-end pending continued growth in payer coverage and the status of the COVID-19 pandemic.
+Our sales representatives promote both EYSUVIS and INVELTYS.
 There are risks involved with establishing, maintaining and expanding our own sales, marketing and distribution capabilities.
 For example, recruiting and training a sales force is expensive and time-consuming and could delay any future product launch.
 Further, we may underestimate the size of the sales force required for a successful product launch, including with respect to the launch of EYSUVIS, and may need to expand our sales force earlier and at a higher cost than we anticipated.
 If the commercial launch of any of our product candidates for which we establish additional commercial infrastructure is delayed or does not occur for any reason, we would have prematurely or unnecessarily incurred these commercialization expenses.
 This may be costly, and our investment would be lost if we cannot retain or reposition our sales and marketing personnel.